okbob/pspg/README.md

 | `\orderd [N|colum name]`                                   | desc sort by column        |
 | `\search [back] [selected] [colum name] [string|"string"]` | search string in data      |

+The output can be redirected to any command when the name starts with pipe symbol:

+    \copy csv | less

 ## Ending